Ricki and the Flash

 Time Out says

-But that hardly does justice to a movie that gives Streep her most emotionally blocked character in years, without caricature.
-She’s graced by an angel at her side (Rick Springfield, superb with a touch of gray) and finds her way to the soul of several songs.
-There’s devastating connection and tears in these moments: delicate gratitude in “Drift Away,” nothing short of maternal redemption in a roaring version of Bruce Springsteen’s “My Love Will Not Let You Down.”
+‘Ricki and the Flash’ gives Streep her most emotionally blocked character in years, and she delivers it without caricature.
+There’s an underlying realness to her that defies glibness.
+Ricki is graced by an angel at her side in the form of Greg (real-life musician Rick Springfield), her boyfriend and lead guitarist, and she finds her way to the soul of several songs, including a Lady Gaga cover.
+There’s devastating connection and tears in these moments: delicate gratitude in ‘Drift Away’, and nothing short of maternal redemption in a roaring version of Bruce Springsteen’s ‘My Love Will Not Let You Down’.
 As the band plays on, you wonder if that’s all a film really needs.

 Cast and crew